Sue: Ooh, we like Peter Grimwade, don’t we?

 Sue: I expected the EastEnders drums to kick in for a second.
 It’s not very good casting, is it?
 They look nothing like each other.

-The Master takes control of Kamelion again.
-Timanov is told to follow him, but there’s a condition:
+The Master takes control of Kamelion again and Timanov is told to follow him.
+However, there’s a condition.

 Timanov: Where are the gifts?
 The Outsider always brings gifts from Logar.

 Sue: He’s just in it for the presents.
 He may as well be praying to Father Christmas.

 Turlough shows the mark of Trion to the Doctor.
 He calls it the Misos Triangle.

 Me: (Singing Barry Manilow) “The Misos Triangle, try to see it from my angle…” Sorry.